 Generating Signals

-For the transient analysis, You need to generate signals, such as sine wave, square wave, pulse, etc. Most of SPICE provide signal generation command.
-You can simply put this command at the end of any independence source.
+For transient analysis, you’ll need to generate time-varying signals—such as sine waves, square waves, pulses, etc. Most SPICE simulators provide built-in signal generation commands, which can be added directly to the definition of any independent source.

 .global vcc